secure-device-onboard/all-in-one-demo/README.md

 # About

-The Secure Device Onboard (SDO) All-In-One demo is designed to run SDO Manufacturer service, SDO IoT Platform SDK Service and SDO Rendezvous Service within a single instance of tomcat server.
+The Secure Device Onboard All-In-One demo is designed to run different Secure Device Onboard services like Manufacturer, IoT Platform SDK Service and Rendezvous Service within a single instance of tomcat server.
 The purpose of this demo is to fast-track demonstration of Secure Device Onboard protocol using different client implementations.

+This is an example implementation to demonstrate out-of-box execution of these components.
+Appropriate security measures with respect to key-store management and configuration management should be considerd while performing production deployment using the components.

 # Getting started with the SDO All-In-One Demo